 Those 14 and older must sign their own W-7 form.
 For those under 14, a parent or guardian may sign on their behalf – they would do this where it says “Name of delegate” and mark their relationship to the applicant on the right side.
 If the individual’s delegate is a court appointed guardian or Power of Attorney, be sure court appointment papers or a Power of Attorney form are attached.

 Note: You will leave the space labeled “Acceptance Agent’s use only” blank.

 There are several ways you can submit your W-7.
 If you mail the form, you will send it to:

 Austin, TX 78741-0000

 If you would prefer, you can find an IRS approved acceptance agent or visit an IRS Taxpayer Assistance Center.
 You can find this information on the IRS website.
 You will receive a letter with your ITIN after approximately six weeks.
 You should contact the IRS if you do not receive any communication in this time frame.
 Your ITIN is typically valid for five years, after which, you must repeat the process.

 As a reminder, your expat tax return is required to be attached to your W-7 form, so you would likely send in this application after the year-end that the return must be filed.
-The tax deadline for 2017 is April 15th for the prior tax year.
+The tax deadline is April 15th for the prior tax year.
 Be sure to note, you shouldn’t disregard the actual filing deadline of your return – if you have a balance due on your taxes, the IRS may impose penalties and interest for late filing.

 Have Questions About Obtaining an ITIN or Filing an Expat Tax Return as a US Non-Resident?